-New trail maps on the website (see Trails & Directions)..
+New trail maps on the website (see Trails & Directions).
+Also on njtrails.org.

-New trail and interpretive signs.
-Throughout the marsh.
+Look for new trail and interpretive signs throughout the marsh.

 Consider jointing the Friends.
 (See Contact us)